robert/robert.github.com/_posts/2020-02-05-wacom-drawing-tablets-track-name-of-every-application-you-open.md

 The bastards.

 I contemplated pretending I hadn't seen this and publishing my post anyway.
-Then I contemplated publishing it with an additional coda explaining this latest development, but the title "Wacom drawing tablets used to track the name of every application that you open but now seem to have stopped for some reason" didn't seem very snappy.
+Then I contemplated publishing it with an additional coda explaining this latest development, but the title "Wacom drawing tablets used to track the name of every application that you open but now seem to have stopped for some reason" didn't feel very snappy.
 I decided to do some more investigating.

 I had previously noticed that, before sending data to Google Analytics, the Wacom driver sent a `HEAD` request to the URL `http://link.wacom.com/analytics/analytics.xml`.
 I hadn't been able to work out why, and until now I hadn't thought much of it.
 However, now Wacom was responding to this request with a 404 "Not Found" status code instead of 200 "OK".
 I realized that the request must be some kind of pre-flight check that allowed Wacom to turn off analytics collection remotely without requiring users to install a driver update.
 Now that the request was failing, Wacom were not sending themselves my data.